jsmolina/speccy-misifu/README.md

 # Collaborators
 * alvin, first for being author of the GREAT z88dk, and second for helping me with moving AY to bank 6.
 * ER on the graphic material.
 * nq for music
 * beykersoft for music as well.

+# Special Thanks to
+* Matthew Logue helping with some testing.
+* Ivan Sánchez, testing and motivation.
+* Alexey, helping on very good ideas.

 # Dedicated to
 Clàudia :)